Desi Boyz: Production

 Desi Boyz started filming on 7 November 2010, and completed shooting in May 2011.
 The film was to feature Sonam Kapoor as the lead actress, but she declined the film.
 There were also rumours of the film being offered to Anushka Sharma, but she denied this.
 Eventually, Deepika Padukone and Chitrangada Singh were finalised as the female leads.
-This marks the collaboration of Kumar and Abraham after Garam Masala.
+This marks the second collaboration of Kumar and Abraham after Garam Masala.
 Padukone was seen opposite John Abraham for the first time and Singh starred opposite Akshay Kumar in her first commercial venture.

 After short on extras for a scene at Oxford University, the film used website StarNow.com to recruit extras for filming.
 The first theatrical trailer was released on 23 September 2011, alongside Mausam, whilst the second trailer was released alongside Ra.One on 26 October 2011.

 Release

 Desi Boyz received an A (adults only) certificate from Central Board of Film Certification, although the makers were expecting a U/A certificate.
 The movie released in the United States on 23 November 2011 for the Thanksgiving Holiday weekend and released in India two days later on 25 November 2011.